narate/kong-docker/README.md

 ### Acccess Konga securely

-If you deploy Kong on remote host we can access konga via ssh tunnel
+If you deploy Kong on a remote host we can access Konga via ssh tunnel

 ```
 ssh -L 1337:127.0.0.1:1337 username@kong.example.com